This article was updated in November 2020.

 - Collect consumer data: This includes key demographics (such as age, gender, and income), as well as on-site activity and behaviors (which can be gathered with the help of tools such as Google Analytics).

-- Focus on developing an audience persona: This will guide many of your decisions, and it will enable you to create more effective campaigns.
+- Focus on developing an audience persona: This will guide many of your decisions and enable you to create more effective campaigns.

 Once you’ve collected the above information, you’re better able to understand your audience and their pain points.
 This enables you to deliver more relevant and effective messaging to them through cognitive advertisements.